BudgetControl/Documentation/docs/intro.md

 - Labels: Manages labels and tags, allowing users to categorize and organize their financial data more effectively.

 ### Developed libraries
-- Libs_BcConnector: Sdk package, Budget Control connector API
+- Libs_BcConnector: Budget Control connector API for integrating with external systems.
-- Schema-Registry-Service: An Schema Registry is a centralized service that manages and distributes database schema definitions
+- Schema-Registry-Service: Ensures consistency and compatibility between microservices by managing shared schema definitions.
-- SeedsTestLibs: Library with seeds test and migration for unit test
+- SeedsTestLibs: Provides pre-configured data and migration scripts to facilitate unit testing.
-- Library: This repository contains a collection of common definitions and utilities for all microservices within the Finance Budget Control application.
-Designed to ensure consistency and code reuse
+- Library: A foundational component of the Finance Budget Control application, promoting code reusability and maintainability.
+- MailerService: Enables effective communication with users by sending customized email notifications.

 ### Gateway
 The application utilizes a PHP Laravel 11 Gateway as the entry point, serving as the central hub that coordinates communication between the various microservices.
 This gateway ensures secure and efficient routing of requests, as well as providing additional layers of functionality such as API management, authentication, and rate limiting.